dialogueone-dev/IT-documentation/Product_documentations/ninox/database_structure.md

 The "Image Library" is utilized to provide a visual cue, in the form of fire circle emoji or no emoji, to the consultants based on the "HOT" status of contacts.
 This feature enhances the user interface and aids in quickly identifying the priority or level of interest associated with each contact.

-The Image Library is connected to the main Address table to load and display the appropriate images based on a formula.
+The Image Library is connected to the main Companies table to load and display the appropriate images based on a formula.
 The formula determines whether the "HOT" field is set to "Yes" or "No" and selects the corresponding image accordingly.

 The functionality of the Image Library can be summarized as follows:

-1. Fire Circle Emoji: When the "HOT/" field in the Address table is set to "Yes," the formula in the Address table loads loads and displays a fire circle emoji as a visual indicator of high priority or interest.
+1. Fire Circle Emoji: When the "HOT/" field in the Companies table is set to "Yes," the formula in the Companies table loads loads and displays a fire circle emoji as a visual indicator of high priority or interest.

-2. No Emoji: When the "HOT/" field in the Address table is set to "No," the formula in the Address table loads and displays no emoji, indicating a neutral or non-priority status.
+2. No Emoji: When the "HOT/" field in the Companies table is set to "No," the formula in the Companies table loads and displays no emoji, indicating a neutral or non-priority status.

 By leveraging the Image Library feature, consultants can quickly identify and prioritize contacts based on the presence or absence of the fire circle emoji associated with the "HOT" field.

 > [!NOTE]
-> There are two HOT fields in the Address table, one is a dropdown "HOT/" and one is the formula field "HOT"
+> There are two HOT fields in the Companies table, one is a dropdown "HOT/" and one is the formula field "HOT"